Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     - Easy to use in distributed, heterogeneous compute environments
     - Excellent documentation
     - Automatic and simple database integration
+    - The compute nodes do not need to be able to connect to the internet

     Cons:

     - Still actively in development
     - Not as widely used as other workflow management solutions
     - For HPC, it currently only supports the Slurm job scheduler out-of-the-box, although custom plugins can be defined
-    - High-security HPC environments may be difficult to access with the centralized server approach
+    - High-security HPC environments may be difficult to access via SSH with the centralized server approach

 === "Parsl"